eikek/spray-openid/README.md

   is, you'll receive an exception when trying)
 * compatibility with OpenId v1 (?)

-Despite these things, it works with the providers I tried so far (i.e. Google and MyOpenId).
+Despite these things, the consumer part works with the providers I tried so far (i.e. Google and MyOpenId) and I found the provider part working with `OpenId4Java´.